mithunkb1707-ops/hackathon-git-practice/README.md

 ﻿# Hackathon Git Practise
 git practise for hackathon prep
-This line was added directly on GitHub.
+This line was added directly from my github